 The gain or loss on the short sale of shares is considered to be an income gain or loss, unless an election has been made under s.
 39(4) to treat them as capital transactions.
 In Federal Court of Appeal Rezek v.
 Canada (2005 FCA 227), it is stated that any broker's fees, rental fees and compensatory dividends paid by the short seller between the short sale and the close out will reduce the profit or increase the loss.

 It is possible that a taxpayer may have some securities transactions which are capital transactions, and in the same year have other securities transactions which are income transactions.
 For example, a day trader could have two investment accounts, one for day trading, and one for investments which are not frequently traded, and are held as long term investments.

 For RRSPs and RRIFs, s.
 146(4)(b) and 146.3(3)(e) specifically exclude from business income any business income from qualified investments, or from the disposition of qualified investments.
 This means that someone could engage in day-trading in their RRSP or RRIF without being taxable on the business income until the income is withdrawn.
-This exclusion does not apply to other registered accounts.
+This exclusion does not apply to other registered accounts, such as Tax-Free Savings Accounts.
 See link below to Folio S3-F10-C1.

 Excellent article on whether stock transactions are capital or income: Vern Krishna: Stock Traders Beware of Tax Traps: The Taxman Cometh

 This topic is discussed in the April 2021 Life in the Tax Lane video from Video Tax News.

 Form T123: Election to Treat Transactions as Capital Transactions